 OK – I have to admit I spent the last three weeks a bit lost there.
-Despite the fact that I have tried different kind of sensors, none of them answered for me: it was about that precise interaction I wanted to pin down.
+Despite the fact that I have tried different kind of sensors, none of them did the job for me: it was about that precise interaction I wanted to pin down.
 After being through a slump I named inert-eraction, I had this “Euraka!” moment I still shall doubt every 15 minutes during any next brainstorming.
 Nevertheless, I got the missing element I was looking for my meditation device ↓↓↓

 Yes, the scroll gesture – be it with the mouse, the touch pad and the smartphone.
 I’m not sure how exactly I ideated it – maybe when I was myself scrolling down and thought “I’m not moving much, am I?“, but I already had precise thoughts: I wanted an actual pause of movements without any physical sensors.
 The digital gestures match that!
 Why not using this gesture as the main interaction of my object?